 A cross country skiing center with all the amenities, famous for its hut with hot soups at the top of the mountain and beer hall with cold brews at the bottom.
 Trapp Family Lodge is offers all sorts of skiing adventures, including backcountry.
 Snow shoeing, kids' activities, and an indoor fitness center and spa are also available.

-It's Vermont, of course we have multiple ice cream themed Nordic ski centers - this began on the fields of Strafford Organic Creamery (a creator of hard scoop ice cream, not to be confused with the Morse Farm maple creamie, which is soft serve).
+It's Vermont, of course we have multiple ice cream themed Nordic ski centers - this began on the fields of Strafford Organic Creamery (a creator of hard scoop ice cream, not to be confused with a Vermont maple creemee, which is soft serve).
 Strafford is now its own Nordic center, offering classes, kids' activities, and fun events that include skiing + beer tastings.
 Be sure to check their websiteto find out what's next.

 A romantic getaway with the finest gourmet food, the Pitcher Inn is perfect for a mini (or not so mini) vacation in the Mad River Valley.
 During winter the Pitcher Inn offers special deals on Sugarbush resort ski tickets for those inclined to Alpine skiing - nearby Ole's and Blueberry Hill (see below) offer beautiful Nordic adventures.